 2. Recognize the Fear

 Taking the time to remove the authority this inner critic has over you can be scary but liberating.
 It can bring up some deep stuff that perhaps you forgot about.
 With trying to get unstuck from the crippling inner criticism, it can be hard to branch out and begin to heal or start to make work again.
 Recognize when you are experiencing fear and be gentle with yourself.
 Take baby steps as you both process and peel away from this toxic and critical relationship.

 3. New Expectations

-Comparisons to other artists or believing you need to do, behave or look a certain way, already sets yourself up for failure.
+Comparisons to other artists or believing you need to do, behave or look a certain way, already set yourself up for failure.
 You need to set reasonable expectations for your inner artist.
-Don’t force yourself to make art an entire day, paint a masterpiece right out the gate, or to make something that’s good enough sell.
+Don’t force yourself to make art an entire day, paint a masterpiece right out the gate, or make something that’s good enough to sell.
 Don’t set yourself up for failure, that’s your inner critic setting the bar too high.
 Be gentle on your inner artist and realize that all creatives do a whole lot of “bad” art before they get to the good stuff.
 Let yourself be a beginner.

 4. Manage Your Time

 Oftentimes we wait for the perfect time.
 We need the right materials, the right studio space, the right mood, the right weather, the right cup of tea, the right mood music, etc. We wait for time to be on our side for us to work through these inner criticisms.
-Instead of buying a big new canvas, new tubes of paint and setting everything up perfect so you can make a new great work of art out the gate, set a simpler goal of just making something creative for 15 minutes.
+Instead of buying a big new canvas, new tubes of paint, and setting everything up perfectly so you can make a new great work of art out the gate set a simpler goal of just making something creative for 15 minutes.
 Small moments of creativity pay off with artistic interest and creative self-trust.

 5. Reward your Growth